 One of the foundational courses in the Art, Law and Business program, Art Business (I, II and III) is intended to provide students with a strong foundation of qualitative, quantitative and analytical skills necessary to run an art business.
 The course is designed to provide an understanding of the commercial and financial markets in general and the art market in detail.

 Art Business gives students the tools they need to critically assess the markets qualitatively and quantitatively.
 The Art Business course investigates the dynamics of the art market(s) within the current international economy.
 Topics covered include: economics, finance, accounting, statistics, spreadsheet construction, marketing and strategy.

 This course surveys the history and development of global art from the 1960s to the present.
 Its goal is to provide students with the necessary art historical background to understand the principles and formal components of contemporary art.

-The course progresses both thematically and chronologically to introduce students to major artists and movements across the global landscape.
-It also includes lectures on the watershed exhibitions that define the moment as well as lectures on specific artists.
+The course’s scope includes both the Western canon as well as emerging art centers worldwide.
+The course progresses both thematically and chronologically to introduce students to major artists and movements from across the globe.
+It also includes lectures on watershed exhibitions that defined a moment as well as lectures on specific artists.
 Students are assessed through mid-term and final exams.

 2 credits per term (6 credits total)

 The Art Law course investigates the role that law plays in the commercial art world.
 It explores key legal instruments used in transactions, the roles of national and international legislation in the governance of the art market and the effects these have on the free movement of cultural objects between key international selling centers.

 These courses provide students with knowledge over a range of areas in international art business including art law and taxation, appraisal/valuation, intellectual property rights, ethics and corporate social responsibility, use of information and communication technology